Professor Abigail Harrison Moore

 - Location: 305 Fine Art Building, University Rd

-I am the Head of the School of Fine Art, History of Art and Cultural Studies, and Professor of Art History and Museum Studies.
+I am Professor of Art History and Museum Studies.
 I developed the University of Leeds’ very successful masters programme in Art Gallery and Museum Studies, and co-developed its sister programme, MA Arts Management and Heritage Studies.
 I was a founding member of the Centre for Critical Studies in Museums, Galleries and Heritage, and the Centre for Collaborative Heritage Research, and I have supervised a large number of PhDs in these research areas.

 Having benefitted greatly from great teachers who led me to my subjects and inspired me to think critically about the world, I am currently very focussed on creative education in schools.
 I have helped develop the curriculum in my subject areas and have written widely on the educational challenges for young people from low social and economic groups.
 I work with schools and teachers across the UK and internationally, have worked with groups from year 3 to year 13, including leading the University's Extended Project Qualification activity to support the development of research skills.